Electricity in Turkey: History

 In 1875 a French company was awarded a 5 year concession to power Istanbul's Üsküdar district, Thessaloniki and Edirne, and was awarded a 4-year concession for electric lighting of several other cities.
 However, despite the agreement, no progress was made.
 The first power station in the Ottoman Empire was a small hydroelectric power station built in 1902 outside Tarsus.
 Electricity was transmitted to the city centre at high voltage, then distributed to customers at low voltage for their lighting.
 During this period tenders for power were generally awarded to foreigners, due to lack of Ottoman finance and expertise.

+Control room of 2016 Zetes-3 coal-fired power station, which has come under scrutiny by environmental groups for its high carbon emissions.

 Generating power in Istanbul for tramlines, lighting and the telephone network from 1914, Silahtarağa Power Station (now a museum that is part of SantralIstanbul) was the first large power station.
 By the start of the Turkish Republic in 1923, one in twenty people was supplied with electricity.
 Between 1925 and 1933, many cities built diesel fired power stations, and a couple were powered by wood gas.

 The electricity sector was nationalized in the late 1930s and early 1940s, and by the end of nationalization, almost a quarter of the population was supplied with electricity.
 However only big cities such as Istanbul, Ankara and Izmir received continuous electricity in the 1950s; other cities were electrified only between dusk and 10 or 11 in the evening.

 The Turkish Electricity Authority was created in 1970 and consolidated almost all of the sector.
 By the end of the 20th century, almost all the population was supplied with electricity.
 Privatization of the electricity sector started in 1984 and began "in earnest" in 2004 after the Electricity Market Law was passed in 2001.

 In 2009 electricity demand fell due to the Great Recession.
 In 2015, there was a one day national blackout, and an independent energy exchange was created.
 Also in the 2010s, the grid was synchronized with continental Europe, and the Turkish Electricity Transmission Corporation (TEİAŞ) joined the European Network of Transmission System Operators (ENTSO-E) as an observer - although they later left.
 Energy efficiency and generation goals were set for 2023, the centenary of the establishment of modern Turkey.